 Production has remained small from their inaugural vintage in 2000 of only 400 cases split between a Cabernet Sauvignon and Cabernet Franc – although it has grown slightly and today is usually around 700 cases per year.
 The focus of their winemaking is on both small lot estate wines as well as wines from select vineyards elsewhere in the Napa Valley.
 The estate is planted to Cabernet Sauvignon, Cabernet Franc and Merlot.
 Kirk really enjoys the Cabernet Franc that comes from this property – so they planted additional Cabernet Franc vines more recently.

 The vineyard was managed by Donny early on but today he employs the services of Clark Vineyard Management overseen by owner, Joshua Clark.
 While not involved in the physical labor of managing the vineyard as he once was, Donny still remains actively involved in the overall direction of the vineyard management.
-And like with the vineyard, for the winemaking, Donny leaves the day to day details with Kirk and his winemaking team, – but he and Dana are involved in important decisions such as blending and barrel selection.
+And like with the vineyard, for the winemaking, Donny leaves the day-to-day details with Kirk and his winemaking team, – but he and Dana are involved in important decisions such as blending and barrel selection.

 The first vintage of Trespass dates from 2000 – the first two wines included a Cabernet Sauvignon and a Cabernet Franc.
 Trespass makes a delicious and balanced Cabernet Franc.
 We have noticed that this variety is slowly becoming more popular as a single varietal wine in the Napa Valley.

 The 2005 Trespass Cabernet Franc (the variety they are most known for) is full bodied, smooth and features a delightful nose with aromas of berries and black cherry.
 It does not have the “vegetal” characteristics sometimes found with a less-ripe style of Cabernet Franc.
-In addition it is interesting to note some background characteristics of this wine.
+In addition, it is interesting to note some background characteristics of this wine.
 The orientation of their vineyard rows and trellising exposes some of the fruit to the morning sun while some receives plenty of warm afternoon sunlight.
-As a result parts of each row were fermented and aged separately until creating their final blend.
+As a result, parts of each row were fermented and aged separately until creating their final blend.
 This wine is 100% Cabernet Franc.

-The 2013 Tresspass Vineyard Cabernet Sauvignon shows an elegant nose initially focusing on fruit aromas rather then barrel characteristics.
+The 2013 Tresspass Vineyard Cabernet Sauvignon shows an elegant nose initially focusing on fruit aromas rather than barrel characteristics.
 Sweet black fruit, cassis, violets and notes of ripe plum show.
 As the wine breathes secondary aromatics show including dessert spices and browned sugar.
 Young robust and grippy tannins hold to the finish for some time.
 Needs some foods with fat to help cut through the tannins.
 It drinks well now but should also age for many years.

-Trespass also produces several non estate wines including a rare old vine Zinfandel from 110+ year old vines from the historical Luvisi Vineyard growing just south of the town of Calistoga on Picket Road.
+Trespass also produces several non-estate wines including a rare old vine Zinfandel from 110+ year old vines from the historical Luvisi Vineyard growing just south of the town of Calistoga on Picket Road.
 Its location is a premium part of the valley – next door to the also historic Frediani Vineyard (both the Luvisis and Fredianis are related) and the vineyard is just down the road from the iconic Eisele Vineyard.
 Remarkably the Luvisi vineyard is still owned by the Luvisi family.

 The 2016 Trespass Vineyards Zinfandel is deep ruby in color with strapping aromatics that envelope the glass.
 Aromas include a darker spiciness, notes of cracked peppercorn and a cedar influenced savoriness.
 As the wine breathes notes of mocha and espresso show.
 And big fruit aromatics including blackberry and plum.
 Sports flavors of ripe black cherry, and blackberry – rich flavors with a darker spice that lingers complemented by earthy granular tannins.
 A California style fruit forward Zinfandel but not jammy – nearly 16% alcohol.

-All of the Trespass wine labels feature an image of the property and some have names such as Intrigue, Mayhem and Rendezvous – in tribute to as Don says, “what goes on in the vineyard at night”.
+All of the Trespass wine labels feature an image of the property, and some have names such as Intrigue, Mayhem and Rendezvous – in tribute to as Don says, “what goes on in the vineyard at night”.

 All visits are private, for serious wine enthusiasts and are always conducted with either Dana or Don (tastings are not conducted at their vineyard).
 Sometimes Don will host wine dinners around parts of the country.